 Every person has a value and dignity which comes directly from the creation of male and female in God’s own image and likeness.
 Christians see this potential as fulfilled by God’s re-creation of us in Christ.
 Among other things this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.

-The Parish of Oxton is committed to safeguarding children, young people and adults at risk.
+The Parish of Oxton is committed to safeguarding children, young people and vulnerable adults.
 This is done in a coordinated and supported manner and involves our Church’s safeguarding team, the parish’s priests and the Diocesan safeguarding team.

 Our parish has a Safeguarding Policy.
 This policy was last reviewed and approved by our PCC in March 2014.
 It is available for inspection at our Parish Office.
-There is a copy publicly available also on the Safeguarding Noticeboard in our Parish Centre.
+There is a copy publicly available also:

 All those working with children, young people or adults at risk in regulated activity require a DBS disclosure as part of the safer recruitment procedures which are in place in our parish in line with diocesan guidelines.